-Join Morten Rand-Hendriksen for an in-depth discussion in this video Using Post Formats, part of Start with a Theme: Twenty Thirteen.
+Join Morten Rand-Hendriksen for an in-depth discussion in this video Using Post Formats, part of WordPress Themes: Twenty Thirteen.

 As you've been watching this course, you may have noticed I keep mentioning post formats again and again but I have yet to address what they are or how they work.
 Now it's time we take a look at post formats and how you can use them in your own sites.
 But before we do that, I wanted to show you where post formats came from and how they originated.
 It all came from Matt Mulenweg's blog, Matt Mullenweg is one of the creators of WordPress, and he's the guy that still manages the WordPress project.
 You can find his blog at ma.tt.